 How do I apply for the Bank of Queensland Premier Investment Account?

 If you are already a Bank of Queensland customer you can set up your Premier Investment Account through your online banking platform.
-New customers can fill out an application online which can be accessed by clicking “Go to Site”.
+New customers can fill out an application online which can be accessed by visiting Bank of Queensland website.
 Before you begin, check to make sure that you are able to meet the following eligibility requirements:

 - Minimum age.
 In order for your application to be accepted you need to be at least 15 years old.
 If opening a joint account both applicants will need to meet this requirement.